-How to Prepare for your First Road Trip or Long Journey - Rookie to Rider 10 by Courtney
+How to Prepare for a Road Trip - Rookie to Rider

 Rookie to Rider Series by Courtney

 The Rookie to Rider series is written by experienced rider Courtney, who first-hand has faced the many challenges and fantastic experiences that two wheels has to offer.
 The series aims to help all riders improve their skills and get more out of life on two wheels.

 The tenth part of the Rookie to Rider Series can be found below.
 Enjoy!

 Planning your first big bike trip can be exciting… and a little overwhelming.
 There are so many things to think about that sometimes it can be hard to know where to start.
 Once you’ve settled on your destination, it’s time to think about how you’re going to get there – safely and comfortably.